 Sisterhood and After: The Women’s Liberation Oral History Project

-The project is led by Dr Margaretta Jolly with Dr Rachel Cohen at the University of Sussex and with Dr Polly Russell at The British Library.
-The project website is available at: http://www.sussex.ac.uk/clhlwr/research/sisterhoodafter
+The project was led by Dr Margaretta Jolly with Dr Rachel Cohen at the University of Sussex and Dr Polly Russell at the British Library.
+Further information about the project can be found on the University of Sussex website.

 Oral History of Recent British Food Activism

-The project will be supervised by Professor Peter Jackson (University of Sheffield) and Dr Polly Russell (British Library).
+The project is supervised by Professor Peter Jackson (University of Sheffield) and Dr Polly Russell (British Library).
 For more information please contact Polly Russell: firstname.lastname@example.org

 Voices of the UK